Six members stood for election this year and the results are as follows:

-The Council is the governing body of the IIA and is responsible for managing the business and affairs of the IIA.
+The Council is the governing body of the Chartered IIA and is responsible for managing the business and affairs of the Institute.
 Its role is strategic, while day-to-day management of the organisation is delegated to the Chief Executive.
 The Council is responsible for:

 Council members need to have the ability to work in a team and to critically analyse all matters.
 They need to have sound independent judgement.
 They should also have the ability to participate positively and constructively within meetings.

 It is essential that they are willing and able to put in the time required.
-They should be active in the profession and ideally should also be active in the IIA.
-Council members must support the aims and objectives of the IIA.
+They should be active in the profession and ideally should also be active in the Chartered IIA.
+Council members must support the aims and objectives of the Institute.

 The Council is comprised of a maximum of 15 directors.
 There may be up to four categories of director at any one time: